Ben-Sullivan-iOS/LystTest/README.md

 Small app created as a take home project to create a filterable list of shoes.

+The APIService for this project has been created using the new Swift Package Manager, it should clone automatically with this project.

 The architecture is based on MVP which has the following layers:

 Model - There are two main types of objects